Residency Requirements for a Nevada Divorce

 - The Court requires proof of your residency in the form of an Affidavit of Resident Witness.
 The individual who signs this sworn Affidavit in front of a notary must be another Nevada resident who knows you to have lived in Nevada for a minimum of six weeks before the date your divorce is filed.

 If you are not a current resident of Nevada, and your spouse is not a current Nevada resident, you must first establish residency in Nevada before filing a divorce here.
+Or you must file in the state where you are currently a resident.

 Please go to our Nevada Divorce home page for more information for all types of divorces in Nevada.